claypilat/claypilat.github.io/README.md

 - What will be the roles of those users?
 (Consider roles & responsibilities mapping)
 - Data migration strategies and plan
 - Downtime planning and backlog
+- Create a detailed project plan
+- Consult existing partnet or appoint a new partner
+- Planning is critical before you start!

+## Data Import Planning

+> Questions to ask the customer

+- Whats the data source?
+(CRM On-Premise or other systems)
+- How much data to import?
+(Master data, Transactional data, or All data)